-Which do you like better, normal tofu or fried tofu?
+Which do you like better, normal tofu or deep-fried tofu?

 I like both of them!
 Each one has good characters.
 Normal tofu’s texture is more smooth so it fits for eating raw such as Hiya-yakko which is chilled tofu topped with green onion and soy sauce.

-Fried tofu is firm so it fits stir-fry or stew dish.
-I think there are many good recipe for fried tofu in your country too!
-I love to cook fried tofu with sweet soy-sauce flavoring.
+Deep-fried tofu is firm so it fits stir-fry or stew dish.
+I think there are many good recipes for deep-fried tofu in your country too!
+I love to cook them with sweet soy-sauce flavoring.

 But today is the day for miso! haha

-I have introduced miso soup recipe with thin fried tofu so far.
-It is the first time I can show you delicious THICK fried tofu recipe on this site.
+I have introduced miso soup recipe with thin deep-fried tofu so far.
+It is the first time I can show you delicious THICK deep-fried tofu recipe on this site.
 Hope you will like it!

 【Recipe (2 servings)】